Reager-/NER-project-agiw/README.md

 Experiment several NER systems on news sites

 Input:
-List of news sites
+- List of news sites

 Output:
-Entities found on each analyzed page and their type (Organization, Person, Location)
+- Entities found on each analyzed page and their type (Organization, Person, Location)
+- Some analysis on the output with Hadoop MapReduce including apriori algorithm

 Libraries used:
 AlchemyAPI, Apache OpenNLP, StanfordNLP